Calculating your fertile window can be a tricky thing to do.

 So let’s take a few minutes to go through what’s going on in your body throughout your menstrual cycle.
 When we better understand what our bodies are going through throughout our menstrual cycle phases, we can better learn to pinpoint when ovulation should theoretically occur.

 On average, a woman has a 28-30 day cycle.

-For sake of numbers, we will use the twenty eight day cycle for this explanation.
+For sake of numbers, we will use the twenty eight day menstrual cycle for this explanation.

-What goes on within your uterus and ovaries varies during different parts of your cycle.
+What goes on within your uterus and ovaries varies during different parts and phases of your cycle.

 The first day you get your period is considered day 1 of your cycle.
-An average period lasts 5 days.
+Typically, an average period lasts 5 days.

-So your period should be cycle day 1-5.
+So your period should theoretically be cycle day 1-5.

 This is when your uterus is shedding then lining called the endometrium, that built up during the end of your last cycle.

 The length of this phase of your cycle can vary from person to person and can vary from month to month.